WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 ### Added

 - Developer functionality: bot auto-update with `update.py` (adding and changing files only, or for now)
-  - *Note:* updater available INDEV v2.1.0 to v2.2.0 and higher: check page in documentation (TBA)
+  - *Note:* updater available v2.1.0i and under to v2.2.0i and higher: check page in documentation (TBA)
 - Developer functionality: developer mode (skip any update change or file deletion processes, e.g. `startup.py`, process covered in documentation)
 - Host functionality: main.py auto-restart upon missing Internet connection (only on startup)
 - New log file: `fulldiscord.log`: registers all events, even DEBUG, to include Discord module action log
-- New command log level: `CDEBUG`, for command debug objects (only appears in log files)
+- New command log level: `CDEBUG`, for command debug objects (only appears in log files to not overload terminal)
 - New database: `alldirs.json`: contains all types of file paths (useful for updates)
 - New command: `/echo`: the bot says what you want to say (please no random shit in it, I don't have the mood to make a filter for everything in that...)

 ### Changed

+- Changelog now only mention code changes, and not official bot-only changes
 - All updatelog: added INDEV in version numbers; changed beta variables to unreleased
 - Embed colours on Discord: error messages, success messages and info messages now differ within a three-colour palette shown in `main.py`, lines 100 to 104 (exception: some commands)
 - Database system: automatically deletes unredeemed keys from separate user data (database cleanup system)
+  - Useful only if host used v2.1.0i or older systems
 - Economy extension: removed any usage of the TeamTheOne coins wallet
 - `/ban`: Tries to message banned user before ban, now responds in embeds in same channel (Dyno-alike concept)
-  - Can be improved further in future update
+  - Can be improved further in the future
 - Main log file `discord.log` now supports `CDEBUG`, a command return separate action log (multi-update change)

 ### Deprecated